Alex Bregman Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Red Sox's 4.37 team ERA ranks 18th among all league pitching staffs.
+- The Red Sox's 4.36 team ERA ranks 18th across all MLB pitching staffs.

+- Bello looks for his 10th win when he makes the start for the Red Sox, his 22nd of the season.
+He is 9-7 with a 3.70 ERA and 100 strikeouts in 119 1/3 innings pitched.

-- His most recent appearance was on Thursday against the Washington Nationals, when the left-hander went 4 1/3 innings, surrendering two earned runs while allowing two hits.
+- In his most recent time out on Friday, the right-hander tossed six innings against the New York Yankees, allowing one earned run while surrendering six hits.

-- The 34-year-old has a 4.50 ERA and 10.7 strikeouts per nine innings across 13 games this season, while allowing a batting average of .227 to opposing hitters.
+- In 21 games this season, the 24-year-old has a 3.70 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.